-This way is actually based on Method 1, but removing a lot of manual copy & paste and make it to run automatically, even for multiple folders and different computers.
+This way is actually based on Method 1, but automate the sync process and save you the trouble of manual copy & paste, even for multiple folders and different computers.
 You need the help of file sync software like AOMEI Backupper Standard.

 ★ AOMEI Backupper Standard is a freeware supporting Windows 11/10/8.1/8/7/XP/Vista.
 The intuitive interface and simple operation enables you to complete a sync task within 3 steps.